pinkeshbadjatiya/twitter-tokenizer/README.md

   - 1-gram : Chooses the top "MAX_SENTENCE_LENGTH_FOR_1_GRAM" no of unigrams based on frequency
   - n-gram : Chooses the next most frequent token(n-1 gram) along with the current token.

--
-Reasons:
+**Reasons**:
 1. It considers a lot of cases which include, "s...", "25,000", "this...", "are-", "lets play!!!", "25/3", "25metres/sec", "pinkesh@gmail.com", URL's, emoticons, glyphs, UNICODE chars, Multilingual Support etc.
 2. It provides a simple API interface to use.
 You can request any type of data using the GET parameters specified